ShopBro-Team/ShopBro2.0-Mob/README.md

 To view more information about how the ShopBro team built the functionality applied in this react-native code - please see our ShopBro2.0-web repo and README for more information:  https://github.com/ShopBro-Team/ShopBro2.0-Web/blob/master/README.md

 ## WANT TO SEE OUR WEB APPLICATION IN PRODUCTION
-our API is currently in project via Heroku.
+Our API is currently in production via Heroku.
 To view our web application please visit: https://shopbro.herokuapp.com/#/